flare-s/dxw-challenge/README.md

 Make a start on building a UK Government acronym search, that allows users to search for an acronym, and will return the matching organisation for that acronym, if one exists.

+## Getting Started

+To run this project please type the following commands:

+### `npm i`

+This will install all the necessary dependencies.

+### `npm start`

+This will start the app on a development server.

 ## User stories

 - [x] When the user first loads the application, they are presented with a free text search